Lighthouses of Ecuador: Galápagos

 - 2010.
 Active; focal plane 23 m (75 ft); two white flashes

 every 10 s.
 20 m (66 ft) (?) triangular skeletal tower, painted red and carrying a daymark of four horizontal bars.
-A 2011 photo is available, but the light is too new to appear in Bing's satellite view.
+A 2011 photo is available, but the light may be too new to appear in Google's satellite view.
+Felipe Neira Ochoa has a distant street view from the town.
 NGA has the tower height as 9 m (30 ft), and the photo suggests that the actual height is between the heights listed by the two light lists.
 Located just off the beach on the west side of Puerto Villamil.

 Site open, tower closed.
 Admiralty G3113; NGA 0364.

 Adjoining page: East: Ecuador

 Return to the Lighthouse Directory

 Posted October 22, 2012.
 Checked and revised June 10, 2015.
 Lighthouses:

 11. Site copyright 2015 Russ Rowlett and the University of North Carolina